katalon-studio/record-and-playback-sample-project/README.md

 # Record and Playback Sample Project

-This is the project that we used when creating the [Katalon Studio for Beginners: Create Automated Tests with Record & Playback](https://academy.katalon.com/courses/record-playback-testing/?utm_source=github&utm_medium=prj) course.
+This is the project that we used when creating our course [Katalon Studio for Beginners: Create Automated Tests with Record & Playback](https://academy.katalon.com/courses/record-playback-testing/?utm_source=github&utm_medium=prj) on Katalon Academy.

 Record and Playback is one of the many quickest and easiest ways to create automated tests.